jddotcom/GEN-AI-Google-Gemini-Text-Extractor/README.md

 ## Contact

-Feel free to connect with me on [LinkedIn] https://www.linkedin.com/in/jaydeb-das-iimcal/ or check out my other projects on [GitHub](https://github.com/jddotcom).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jaydeb-das-iimcal) / or check out my other projects on [GitHub](https://github.com/jddotcom).